Estonian innovation isn't just digital.

 That's led to the emergence of a modern sauna design and technology industry in Estonia, producing iconic saunas and sauna stoves, which are incredibly popular among serious sauna enthusiasts - as well as with plenty of celebrity fans like David Beckham.

-We've not only done a lot of PR for Estonian sauna builders and sauna stove manufacturers, but also invested in their continued innovation based on authentic principles.
+And so we've not only done a lot of PR for Estonian sauna builders and sauna stove manufacturers, but also invested in their continued innovation based on authentic principles.

 Famed British adventurer Ben Fogle's sauna, built by Heartwood Saunas in Wales with an Estonian HUUM stove.